-- 239. During the five years preceding this action, Defendants have sold thousands of assisted marketing plans to consumers. - 240.
-Defendants were required to provide certain disclosures to prospective purchasers of its assisted marketing plans in a single disclosure statement or prospectus at least ten business days prior to the execution of a consumer's agreement to purchase one of Defendants' plans, or ten business days prior to payment by the consumer of any consideration in exchange for the assisted marketing plan.
-Utah Code § 13-15-5. - 241.
-Defendants did not provide the required disclosure statement or prospectus to any of the thousands of consumers who purchased one of Defendants' assisted marketing plans.
+260. During the five years preceding this action, the Nudge Defendants have sold thousands of assisted marketing plans to consumers.

+261. The Nudge Defendants were required to provide certain disclosures to prospective purchasers of its assisted marketing plans in a single disclosure statement or prospectus at least ten business days prior to the execution of a consumer's agreement to purchase one of the Nudge Defendants' plans, or ten business days prior to payment by the consumer of any consideration in exchange for the assisted marketing plan.
+Utah Code § 13-15-5.

+262. The Nudge Defendants did not provide the required disclosure statement or prospectus to any of the thousands of consumers who purchased one of the Nudge Defendants' assisted marketing plans.

-242. As described in Paragraphs 239 to 241, Defendants violated the BODA each time they sold an assisted marketing plan to a consumer without providing the required disclosure statement or prospectus.
+263. As described in Paragraphs 260 to 262, the Nudge Defendants violated the BODA each time they sold an assisted marketing plan to a consumer without providing the required disclosure statement or prospectus.